Additional Books by the Director

 The Three Volumes

 Volume One: Beginnings Through HIC Hearings (Early September Through Late November 2019)

 Volume Two: HJC Hearings and Pre-Senate Trial Events (Mid-November 2019 to Mid-January 2020)

-Volume Three: Senate Trial and Aftermath (Late January to Early February 2020, Updates Through Summer 2020)
+Volume Three: The Senate Trial and Its Aftermath (Late January to Early February 2020, Updates Through October 2020)

 Table of Contents

 Preface .....………………………………………………..
 5